Getting started March 4, 2026 · 14 min read

 Provisioning in plain language

-Provisioning is everything after payment: calling registrar APIs, creating panel accounts, cloning VM images, attaching IPs, running security baselines.
-Some steps are seconds; others queue behind cloud capacity.
+Provisioning is everything after payment: calling registrar APIs, creating panel accounts, assigning quotas.
+Some steps are seconds; others may queue briefly.

-VPS: pending → building → running (wording may vary).
 Domains: submitted → registered or explicit failure with reason.
-Hosting: queued → active with credentials email.
+Hosting: queued → active with credentials (in-app or email).

 Where to look for each product